Configuration File

 default_role | Default role selector |

-default_agent | Optional workspace default agent ("claude", "codex", "amp", "kimi", or "opencode").
+default_agent | Optional workspace default agent ("claude", "codex", "amp", "kimi", "opencode", or "grok").
 Omit to let launch resolution use the role manifest: a single-agent role uses its only runtime, while a multi-agent role prompts interactively. |

 last_role | Most recently used role selector for this workspace |